dbdoan/dbdoan/README.md

 🧑‍🔧 Hi there!
-My name is Danny, I'm a Senior Computer Science student at the University of Houston with a passion for building innovative and practical tools.
+My name is Danny, I'm a Computer Science student at the University of Houston with a passion for building innovative and practical tools.
 I specialize in Python development and love integrating it with social media platforms like Telegram and Discord to create useful automation, bots, and productivity tools.

 ⭐️ I'm always looking to collaborate on exciting projects and learn new things along the way.
 Feel free to check out my repos and connect with me!